(Pair of Old Testament Prophets, Gabriel Joly, 1530

 "I vividly remember encountering a man who never judged anyone," writes Henri Nouwen in The Road to Peace. (p.
 35)

 Are you kidding me?
 Nouwen met a person who never judged anyone?
 Amazing!

-Then I remembered a man who never judged anyone.
-We're friends.
-As soon as I read Nouwen's amazing claim I thought of this friend.
+Then I remembered an older man, a friend, who never judged anyone.
+As I read Nouwen's amazing claim I thought of this friend.
 I never, in countless hours of dialogue, over many years, remember him judging anyone.
 Yet many came to him for wisdom and counsel.
 Amazing!
-Super-natural ("beyond nature").
+Super-natural ("beyond nature")!

 When Nouwen met the nonjudgmental man he was stunned, and didn't know how to act.
 He was so used to being around people who are full of opinions of others that he felt lost.
 "What do you talk about," asked Nouwen, "when you have nobody to discuss or judge?"
 (Ib.)

 Ask yourself that question.
 If you have nothing left to talk about, then you are in spiritual trouble.